Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

 with $\{i,j\}$ an edge of $\Gamma$ and $j>i$ (note that this arrangement is not essential).
 The special case $\mathcal A(K_n)$ of the complete graph is known as the \emph{braid arrangement} .
 The zonotope corresponding to the braid arrangement is the \emph{permutohedron} , which is the convex hull of the vectors The braid arrangement is the Coxeter arrangement associated to $S_n$, viewed as a Coxeter group.
 More generally, if $W$ is any finite Coxeter group, there is a corresponding reflection arrangement $\AAA_W$.
 One can obtain the associated zonotope, called the \emph{$W$-permutohedron} , $Z(\AAA_W)$ by choosing a point $x$ in some chamber and then taking the convex hull of the orbit $Wx$ of $x$.
 The $1$-skeleton of $Z(\AAA_W)$ is the Cayley graph of $W$ with respect to its Coxeter generators.
+Detailed information on Coxeter groups can be found in~\cite{Brown:book2}.

 The sets of covectors of a central hyperplane arrangement are the primary examples of oriented matroids.
 The reader is referred to the treatise~\cite{OrientedMatroids1999} for a definitive account of the theory of oriented matroids, including all facts that we state below.
 We need some notation to define this notion.
 There is a natural automorphism of $L$ that fixes $0$ and switches $+,-$, which we write $x\mapsto -x$.
 Thus $L$ can be viewed as a unary monoid and hence $L^n$ can be viewed as a unary monoid via